Interacting Dirac Materials: Dirac Materials: Noninteracting quasiparticles

 We begin by revisiting the Dirac theory of non-interacting quasiparticles.
-Numerous material specific realizations of Dirac excitations of both fermionic and bosonic origin have been observed in the last two decades.
-Ref.~\cite{Balatsky} provides an interesting review of various fermionic Dirac excitations.
-Since the last decade, bosonic Dirac excitations have also been investigated in various materialistic realizations~\cite{Banerjee,Jonas,Raghu,Dubois,Basov}.
-Band-structures like the ones shown in Fig.~\ref{fig:Spectrum} containing Dirac-like nodes or crossing points typically arise from a tight-binding model defined on a non-symmorphic lattice such as honeycomb, kagome, etc. A generic Hamiltonian, in such a case, can be written as
+Numerous material-specific realizations of the Dirac excitations of both fermionic and bosonic origin have been observed in the last two decades.
+Ref.~\cite{Balatsky} provides an interesting review of various fermionic Dirac excitations; whereas various Refs.~\cite{Banerjee,Jonas,Raghu,Dubois,Basov} (and more) investigated the bosonic counterparts.
+Band-structures like the ones shown in Fig.~\ref{fig:Spectrum} containing Dirac-like nodes typically arise from a tight-binding model defined on the non-symmorphic lattice such as honeycomb, kagome, etc. A generic Hamiltonian, in such a case, can be written as

 where $c^{\dagger}_i (b^{\dagger}_i)$ is the creation operator for the fermionic (bosonic) quasiparticles, like electrons (magnons, phonons, plasmons, etc.), at site $i$ within the unit cell of the lattice. $t$- is the amplitude for the quasiparticle hopping between the nearest-neighbor sites $\langle ij \rangle$.
-The lattice constant is assumed to be denoted by $a$. $\varepsilon_F (\varepsilon_B)$ denotes the Fermi (an onsite) energy for fermionic (bosonic) quasiparticles.
+The lattice constant is denoted by $a$. $\varepsilon_F (\varepsilon_B)$ denotes the Fermi (an onsite) energy for fermionic (bosonic) quasiparticles.

 For example, in a honeycomb lattice, the Hamiltonian in Eq.~\ref{eq.1} gives rise to band-structures as shown in Fig.~\ref{fig:Spectrum}.
-In particular, for magnons (\textit{bosonic excitations}, $t = JS$), one obtains a band-structure as in Fig.~\ref{fig:Spectrum}a (see Ref.~\cite{Saikat} for the detailed analysis).
-The onsite energy $\varepsilon_B (= 3JS)$ accounts for the positivity of the magnonic dispersions, whereas $\varepsilon_F$ is set as the chemical potential at the Dirac nodes in case of \textit{fermionic excitations}.
+In particular, for magnons (\textit{bosonic excitations}, $t = JS$), one obtains a band-structure as in Fig.~\ref{fig:Spectrum}a (see Ref.~\cite{Saikat} for the details).
+The onsite energy $\varepsilon_B (= 3JS)$ in this case, accounts for the positivity of the magnonic dispersions.
+In contrast, for \textit{fermionic excitations}, $\varepsilon_F$ is typically the chemical potential at the nodal point.
 The low-lying fermionic states, within the bandwidth $\pm W$ around the nodal points (the red/black points in Fig.~\ref{fig:Spectrum}b), are typically described by an effective Dirac Hamiltonian